jas-atwal/catweb/README.md

 $ echo $DOCKER_CONTENT_TRUST
 ```

-5. Open a terminal and navigate to where you want to clone the GitHub repo, then `git clone` this repo
+5. Open a terminal and `cd` to where you want to `git clone` the GitHub repo to, then `cd` to the app folder

 ```bash
 $ git clone https://github.com/jas-atwal/catweb.git